 As we move forward, this page will be updated and expanded, so please visit often.

-Tucker, Mosquera, Garcia & Wimberly Bill to Study Wellness of Minorities with Disabilities Gains Final Legislative ApprovalLegislation Assembly Democrats Cleopatra Tucker, Gabriela Mosquera, Carmelo G. Garcia and Benjie Wimberly sponsored to study the impact of disabilities on individuals in minority and underrepresented communities was approved by a vote of 65-12 in the Assembly on Monday, giving it final legislative approval.
+Tucker, Mosquera, Garcia & Wimberly Bill to Study Impact of Disabilities on Minorities in NJ Signed into LawLegislation Assembly Democrats Cleopatra Tucker, Gabriela Mosquera, Carmelo G. Garcia and Benjie Wimberly sponsored to study the impact of disabilities on individuals in minority and underrepresented communities has been signed into law.

 "The number of people in New Jersey relying on SNAP has doubled in the last six years.
-And yet New Jersey ranks second to last in the country in meeting the federal requirement that SNAP applications be processed within 30 days," said Vainieri Huttle (D-Bergen), who is sponsoring all three measures.
-"Families that struggle to keep food on the table should not have to wait longer than what is required by federal law.
-These legislative proposals put systems in place to help ensure that low-income families in New Jersey who are eligible for these benefits receive them in a timely manner."
+And yet New Jersey ranks second to last in the country in meeting the federal requirement that SNAP applications be processed within 30 days,"? said Vainieri Huttle (D-Bergen). "?Families that struggle to keep food on the table should not have to wait longer than what is required by federal law.
+These legislative proposals put systems in place to help ensure that low-income families in New Jersey who are eligible for these benefits receive them in a timely manner..."